electrode-io/electrode/docs/chapter1/intermediate/server-config.md

       }
     }

-You can learn more about Confippet and ways to extend your config in our Advanced Electrode App with the [Confippet](https://github.com/electrode-io/electrode-confippet) stand alone module.
+You can learn more about Confippet and ways to extend your configuration in our Advanced Electrode App with the [Confippet](https://github.com/electrode-io/electrode-confippet) stand alone module.

 We should update our app test to reflect the changes we have made.
 Navigate to `<your-awesome-app>/test/client/components/home.spec.jsx`.
 Override the existing code by copying and pasting the code below: